Celaya

 There are many smaller towns around Celaya including Rincón de Tamayo, Tarimoro, Villagrán, La Moncada, Panales Jamaica (Cañones), Panales Galera, La Calera, La Estancia, La Noria, Los Fierros, El Acebuche, Cacalote, and Charco Largo.
 It is also not far away from Cortazar, Salamanca, Salvatierra, Apaseo el Grande, Querétaro City and among others.
 The city was founded in 1570 as Villa de la Purisíma Concepción de Zalaya.
 The word Zalaya is of Basque origin and means "Flat Land".

 History

 Celaya was a frontier region between the Purépecha and the Chichimecas.

 General Álvaro Obregón defeated Pancho Villa in the Battle of Celaya in 1915, as referred by Martínez Celaya was also the Guanajuato state capital for a short period.

 An explosion in a gunpowder and fireworks warehouse in September, 1999, killed over 60 people and injured over 300 people.

 On 23 May 2022, eleven people were murdered in a massacre linked to the Mexican drug war.

+Geography

 Climate

 Celaya has a semi-arid climate (Köppen climate classification BSh).